← Back to all posts

 I know the exact moment it happens.
 You are scrolling through your phone, adding names to the guest list, and a thought creeps in: "Oh, I should invite them too.
 And them.
 And definitely them, because they invited me to that thing last month."

 Before you know it, you have invited too many people.
 Way too many.
-Your cozy backyard dinner for 20 has quietly ballooned into a 55-person block party, and every single notification that says "Yes, I'm coming!" fills you with equal parts joy and terror.
+Your cozy backyard dinner for 20 has ballooned into a 55-person block party, and every notification that says "Yes, I'm coming!" fills you with equal parts joy and terror.

 Here is exactly what to do.

-Step 1: Get an Accurate Headcount (Right Now)
+Step 1: Get an Accurate Headcount Right Now

 Step 2: Shift the Format, Not the Guest List